wjakob/nanobind/README.md

   ``nanobind/make_iterator.h``.
 The interface of these functions has also slightly changed: all take a Python scope and a name as first and second arguments, which are used to permanently "install" the iterator type (which is created on demand).
-See the The [test suite](https://github.com/wjakob/nanobind/blob/master/tests/test_make_iterator.cpp) for a worked out example.
+See the [test suite](https://github.com/wjakob/nanobind/blob/master/tests/test_make_iterator.cpp) for a worked out example.